Surrogates

 Surrogates is a 2009 American science fiction action film based on the 2005–2006 comic book series The Surrogates.
 Directed by Jonathan Mostow, it stars Bruce Willis as Tom Greer, an FBI agent who ventures out into the real world to investigate the murder of surrogates (humanoid remote-controlled robots).
-It also stars Radha Mitchell, Rosamund Pike, Boris Kodjoe, Ving Rhames, and James Cromwell.
+It also stars Radha Mitchell, Rosamund Pike, Boris Kodjoe, James Cromwell and Ving Rhames.

 The film's main concept centers on the mysterious murder of a college student linked to the man who helped create a high-tech surrogate phenomenon that allows people to purchase remote-controlled humanoid robots through which they interact with society.
 These fit, attractive, remotely controlled robots ultimately assume their life roles, enabling people to experience life vicariously from the comfort and safety of their own homes.
 Surrogates was released on September 25, 2009, in the United States and Canada.
 It received mixed reviews from critics and grossed over $122 million.

 Plot

-In the near future, widespread use of remotely controlled androids called "surrogates" enables everyone to live in idealized forms from the safety of their homes.
-Compared to their surrogates, the human operators are depicted as slovenly and homebound.
-Protected from harm, a surrogate's operator feels no pain when the surrogate is damaged, and can do acrobatics that a normal person couldn't.
+In 2017, widespread use of remotely controlled androids called "surrogates" enables people to operate an idealized body (a more youthful version of their own, or a wholly different one) from the safety of their homes, becoming slovenly and housebound as a consequence.
+Protected from harm, a surrogate's operator can indulge in risky behaviour, and they can make their surrogate perform acrobatics beyond human capability.
 In Boston, FBI agent Tom Greer has been estranged from his wife Maggie since their son's death in a car crash several years before.
 He never sees her outside of her surrogate and she criticizes his desire to interact via their real bodies.

 Tom and his partner, Agent Jennifer Peters, investigate the death of two people who were killed when their surrogates were destroyed at a Fort Point club.
 Jared Canter, one of the victims, is the son of Dr. Lionel Canter, the inventor of surrogates and the former head of their manufacturing company, Virtual Self Industries (VSI).
 The two determine that a human, Miles Strickland, used a new type of weapon to overload the surrogates' systems and kill their operators.
 After locating Strickland, Tom attempts to bring him into custody.
 Strickland uses the weapon and injures Tom during the chase; Tom inadvertently crash-lands into an anti-surrogate zone known as the Dread Reservation (one of many throughout the US).
 A mob helps Strickland and destroys Tom's surrogate.
 The Dread leader, a man known as the Prophet, kills Strickland and confiscates the weapon.